 Here are a few of my favorite fall desserts that incorporate this recipe as a star ingredient . . .

-I hope you enjoy making this amazing Spiced Caramel Sauce as much as I do, and I hope you love it!
+I hope you enjoy making this amazing dessert sauce as much as I do, and I hope you love it!

 May it find its way into many desserts at your house.